Nonprofit EXcellence in Training

 This year, we are pleased to partner with the Bernardine Franciscan Sisters Foundation to offer a Strategic Planning Series and a Development/Fundraising Planning Series, both of which include one-on-one consulting hours with the course trainers to help organizations create their plans.

-We are also excited to celebrate our 100th Workshop with “Building the Powerhouse Board” as part of our Board Development Series — a series of workshops designed to help Board members and staff move their organizations forward together.
+We are also excited to celebrate our 100th Workshop with “Building, and Keeping, the Powerhouse Board” as part of our Board Development Series — a series of workshops designed to help Board members and staff move their organizations forward together.

 To register for the workshops below, CLICK HERE.